 We went swimming every day, and one night we went to one of the local fancy resorts for “Island Night”.
 Dinner was cooked in a huge underground “oven” and was followed by a performance of drumming and dancing.
 And a guy who husked a coconut with his teeth!
 (All you Survivor contestants see it and weep!)

 But I think the highlight of our stay there came on the last day.
 We decided to wade out to one of the islands we could see from the beach.
 We met a couple who just happened to mention that if we stood still near one of the big mounds of coral we’d see lots of fish.
 What serendipity!
 Don and I would probably have just blundered our way to the island and then back again and missed it!
 Anyway we did as they suggested and sure enough many many fish appeared swimming in and around the coral.
 We didn’t have masks or snorkels with us but it didn’t matter.
 The water was only about three feet deep and very clear and we stood for a long time and saw all kinds of fish of every colour.
-It was so exciting to see it ourselves, somehow more real then when we’d gone on the organised tour.
+It was so exciting to see it ourselves, somehow more real and magical even than when we’d gone on the organised tour.

 Our next stop was Auckland, New Zealand, on our way to Australia.
 Again we had quite a few hours there so we went into town and up the Sky Tower for fantastic views of the city.
 We also took a short ferry ride to the charming little town of Devonport where I had what I think is the worst gelato I’ve ever eaten.
 It was dry and crumbly, ugh.
-The Auckland weather was just like LA, about fifteen and raining, so we went back to the airport.
+The Auckland weather was just like LA, about fifteen (59F) and raining, so we went back to the airport.

 Three flights in one day.
 Raro to Auckland, Auckland to Sydney, Sydney to Canberra.
 Exhausting!
 But it is so good to be home, where I am as I write this.
 It’s been seven years.

 The past four days in Canberra we’ve been on two long bike rides around the lake, been to the National Portrait Gallery and the National Botanical Gardens and had many morning coffees, and lunches out with family.
 It’s good to see my sisters and their husbands and kids again and spend time together – sitting in the sun in one or other of Canberra’s many outdoor cafes eating croissants and drinking coffee and catching up.
 A big dinner tonight with friends visiting from Sydney, a big family dinner tomorrow night, and a trip to Tidbinbilla Nature Reserve the next day, followed by dinner out with some old school friends.
-We’ve had fabulous weather so far – the first three days here were about twenty-five and sunny.
+We’ve had fabulous weather so far – the first three days here were about twenty-five (77F) and sunny.
 Rain today but still warm and supposed to be clearing tomorrow.
 The Canberra days are all getting to be a bit of a blur so I’ll let pictures do the talking.
 When I’m not here I forget what an incredibly beautiful city Canberra is.

 Julie and Peter down by the lake